John-D-T/spotify_exploration/README.md

 Here we primarily use the Spotify API to aid with analysis, and use the 'pandas' package to process and transform our data.
 We finally load this data into a MySQL database.

-The structure of the pipeline follows ETL:
+The structure of the pipeline follows an ETL structure:

 *Extract*: